 Earlier that day, we had gone to Lake Quilotoa, a beautiful lake that took our breath away.
-From there we traveled back south for about 3 hours, to La Casa del Arbol (The Tree House) which is about 30 minutes outside of Baños.
-The road up to the Casa del Arbol was a little bumpy, but nothing too horrible.
+From there we traveled back south for about three hours, to La Casa del Arbol which is about 30 minutes outside of Baños.
+The road up to La Casa del Arbol was a little bumpy, but nothing too horrible.
 We parked the car and followed the signs towards the entrance.

-We each paid the $1 entrance fee (yes, you read that right) and walked to the left towards the tree house.
+We each paid the $1 entrance fee (yes, you read that right) and walked to the left, uphill, towards the tree house.

 There were a few people there when we arrived so we had to wait our turn to get on the swings.
 To pass the time we chatted with some of the other travelers and watched the thick clouds roll by.
 We couldn’t even see Tungurahua, the active volcano on the other side of the ravine.
 The tree house was actually originally built to keep an eye on the volcano.

 And then it was finally my turn!

 Because of the recent popularity of the swing, the owner has made a few adjustments.
 There are now 2 swings, one on each side of the tree house (there was originally only one swing).
 There is now also a wooden ramp to help you get going on the swing a little easier.
 And a very thin rope that acts somewhat like a seat belt.

 I’m not sure if the thin rope would actually do much.
 But I figure, if you came all this way to swing over the edge of a cliff, you should kinda know what you’re getting yourself into.
 So… I took a breath, got myself as high on the ramp as I could, and swung.

 I felt so free and alive!
 And maybe it was a good thing that the clouds were so thick because I couldn’t see anything around or below me and I wasn’t scared at all.
 That feeling of the wind in my hair and the silence of the mountains is something I’ll never forget.